isfett/php-analyzer/docs/MostUsedConditions.md

 - Post-process conditions (like split issets or by logical operators, remove assignments, see [Processors](#processors))
 - Activate Flip-Checking
 - Exclude conditions with less than n occurrences
-- generate a csv (to plot graphs in excel or smth) (not yet implemented, but done before this will be merged in master)
+- generate a csv (to plot graphs in excel or gplot)

 ### Syntax
 `bin/php-analyzer most-used-conditions [--options] directory`